TTU-CSC/ttu-csc.github.com/_posts/2015-07-19-lab-8-security-system.markdown

        * key presses and compare them to the password
        * stored in correctPassword.
 It should provide
        * visual feedback on the LCD in the form of a
-       * single asterisk/star "*" character each time
+       * single asterisk/star "*" character on the
+       * second line of the LCD each time the user
-       * the user presses a button.
-Even if they get
+       * presses a button.
+Even if they get the
-       * the password wrong, you still need to listen
+       * password wrong, you still need to listen
        * to all of their keypresses.
-This way they don't
+This way they
-       * know which key was wrong.
+       * don't know which key was wrong.
        *
        * Once the password entry is complete, you should
        * return either true or false depending on if the